vush-man/vush-man/README.md

 AI Automation-focused Computer Science undergraduate with hands-on experience in agent-based AI systems, workflow automation, and API-driven applications.

-I build practical automation systems using Python, LangGraph, CrewAI, n8n, and LLMs, with a focus on clean architecture and real-world use cases.
+I build practical automation systems using Python, LangGraph, CrewAI, n8n, OpenCV and LLMs, with a focus on clean architecture and real-world use cases.

 ## 🚀 Featured Projects